AnisB/Field/README.md

 Same stuff for the server.

-An official website will be available soon, you will find on in every information you could need on the project.
+The official website is: http://field.fspot.org/#accueil it is still on construction.